Dak Prescott Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Matchup vs. Atlanta

-- In three matchups against the Falcons, Prescott averaged 278 passing yards per game, 23.5 yards below his over/under in Sunday's game.
+- Prescott averages 278 passing yards per game in three matchups against the Falcons, 23.5 fewer yards his over/under in Sunday's game.

-- Prescott threw a touchdown pass one time over those matchups against the Falcons.
+- Prescott threw a touchdown pass once over those matchups against the Falcons.

-- The 248.8 yards per game the Falcons are conceding through the air makes them the NFL's 13th-ranked pass defense.
+- The Falcons have the NFL's 13th-ranked pass defense this season, allowing 248.8 yards per game through the air.

-- The Falcons' defense is 28th in the league, allowing 2.1 passing touchdowns per game.
+- With 17 passing TDs conceded this year, the Falcons defense is ranked 28th in the league.

 Recent Performances

-- In last week's outing against the Broncos, Prescott had 232 yards while completing 48.7% of his passes, while throwing two touchdowns with one interception.

-- Prescott tacked on two carries for 16 yards, averaging eight yards per carry in the running game.
+- He also ran the ball two times for 16 yards, averaging eight yards per carry on the ground.

-- Prescott has thrown for 677 yards (225.7 ypg), completing 61.1% of his passes and collecting five touchdown passes and two interceptions over his last three games.
+- Over his last three games, Prescott has put up 677 passing yards (225.7 per game) while connecting on 55 of 90 passes (61.1% completion percentage), with five touchdowns and two interceptions.

 Prescott's Dallas Teammates